asmaa-elfatayry/Design-Patterns-Simple-Guide/Readme.md

 ## Patterns Covered

 ### 1️⃣ Creational

 - **Singleton** – One instance, global access.

 - **Factory** – Create objects without exposing instantiation logic.

+- **Builder** – Construct complex objects step by step, separating construction from the final product.

 ### 2️⃣ Structural Patterns

 - **Adapter**: Allows incompatible interfaces to work together by wrapping an object with a compatible interface.

 - **Decorator**: Allows you to add new behavior to an object dynamically without changing its original code.

 ### 3️⃣ Behavioral

 - **Observer 👀** – Subject notifies observers automatically when its state changes.

 - **Strategy 🎯** – Allows an object to change its behavior at runtime by switching between different algorithms (strategies).